Go-to guide to vegan eats in Newcastle

 Probably Newcastle’s most “Instagramable” restaurant, Susuru’s menu contains three vegan ramen options as well as several sides and sometimes a vegan dessert if you’re lucky!
 What’s more heart-warming than a bowl of tasty vegan ramen inside of a restaurant with aesthetics that will level up your Instagram game with one photo?
 I’ll wait…

-This humbling dining experience immediately takes you on a sensory visit to India through rich, flavoursome meals, yoga, meditation and cooking classes.
-The Bhakti Tree serves purely vegetarian meals with many vegan options and take pride in presenting their customers with a lasting, loving experience.
-As well as their restaurant in Mayfield West, The Bhakti Tree has pop up stalls at Newcastle University’s Callaghan campus on Tuesdays and Thursdays in support of the Veggie Club.
-Finishing a lecture and heading straight to The Bhakti Tree is like a reward from the vegan Gods for attending class.
+This humbling dining experience immediately takes you on a sensory visit to India through rich, flavoursome meals, yoga, meditation, and cooking classes.
+The Bhakti Tree serves purely vegetarian meals with many vegan options and takes pride in presenting its customers with a lasting, loving experience

 Gone are the days of a bowl of chips with tomato sauce or a simple salad (hold the cheese!) being the only option for vegans at pubs in Newcastle.
 A select few pubs now have full vegan menus that make not knowing what to order a good thing for once.